SillyTavern/SillyTavern-Docs/Installation/Docker.md

 SillyTavern's data folder will be within the `data` folder.
 Backing up your files should be easy to do, however, restoring or adding content into it may require you to do so with administrator rights.

-## Running Server Plugins within Docker
+## Running Server Plugins

 Running plugins like [HoYoWiki-Scraper-TS](https://github.com/Bronya-Rand/HoYoWiki-Scraper-TS) or [SillyTavern-Fandom-Scraper](https://github.com/SillyTavern/SillyTavern-Fandom-Scraper) within Docker is no different from running it on your system without Docker, however we will need to do a slight modification to the Docker Compose script in order to do so.

+!!!
+Note
+If you already see a _plugins_ folder within the `docker` folder, you can skip Steps 1-2.
+!!!

 1. Using `nano` or a code editor, open _docker-compose.yml_ and add the following line below `volumes`.